kelio-mv/time-control/README.md

 # About

 Time Control is a software designed for parents who want to manage their children's computer usage time.
-It is composed of a client that runs on your computer and a server that runs on your child's computer.
+It consists of a client that runs on your computer and a server that runs on your child's computer.

 # Prerequisites

-Currently, the server can only run on **Windows** but you can still use the client on other platforms.
+Currently, the server can only run on **Windows**, but you can still use the client on other platforms.

 # Installation

-### In your computer
+### On your computer

 - Download and extract the [client](https://github.com/kelio-mv/time-control/releases/download/v1.0/client.zip) web application.

-### In your child's computer
+### On your child's computer

 1. Download the [server](https://github.com/kelio-mv/time-control/releases/download/v1.0/server.exe) executable.
 2. Move it to **C:\Windows\System32**.